On Western Terrorism

 Noam Chomsky is one of the most cited scholars in history and has profoundly shaped contemporary understanding of American politics.
 An ally of anarcho-syndicalists the world over, he has authored numerous books on linguistics, history and politics.
 He is Institute Professor (emeritus) in the Department of Linguistics and Philosophy at MIT, and Laureate Professor of Linguistics and Agnese Nelms Haury Chair in the Program in Environment and Social Justice at the University of Arizona.

-Andre Vltchek was a novelist, filmmaker, investigative journalist and playwright.
-He is the author of a number of books including On Western Terrorism (Pluto, 2017), Indonesia (Pluto, 2012) and Exile (Haymarket, 2006).
+Andre Vltchek (1963-2020) was a novelist, filmmaker, investigative journalist and playwright.
+He is the author of a number of books including On Western Terrorism (with Noam Chomsky), Indonesia: Archipelago of Fear and Exile: Conversations With Pramoedya Ananta Toer.